i-c-stratigraphy/guide/pages/chron.md

 See also Section [3.B](defs#B).

 #### 1. Boundary stratotypes as standards
-The essential part of the definition of a chronostratigraphic unit is the time span during which the unit described was formed.
-Since the only record of geologic time and of the events of geologic history lies in the rocks themselves, the best standard for a chronostratigraphic unit is a body of rocks formed between two designated instants of geologic time.
+The objective of defining chronostratigraphic units is to specify time spans for the description of Earth history.
+This is achieved by defining specific horizons as representatives of designated instants of geologic time.

-For these reasons, the boundaries of a chronostratigraphic unit of any rank are defined by two designated reference points in the rock sequence.

-The two points are located in the boundary-stratotypes of the chronostratigraphic unit which need not be part of a single section.Both, however, should be chosen in sequences of essentially continuous deposition since the reference points for the boundaries should represent points in time as specific as possible (see Section [9.H.3](#H)).
+The boundaries of a chronostratigraphic unit of any rank are defined by two designated reference points in the rock sequence, the lower and upper boundary-stratotypes of the unit.
+The two points are located in the boundary-stratotypes of the chronostratigraphic unit which need not be part of a single section.
+Both, however, should be chosen in sequences of essentially continuous deposition since the reference points for the boundaries should represent points in time as specific as possible (see Section [9.H.3](#H)).

 #### 2. Advantage of defining chronostratigraphic units by their lower boundary stratotypes
 The definition of a chronostratigraphic unit places emphasis in the selection of the boundary-stratotype of its lower boundary; its upper boundary is defined as the lower boundary of the succeeding unit.
 This procedure avoids gaps and overlaps in the Standard Global Chronostratigraphic Scale.